Data Analysis with Google Sheets

-Learn how to make data-driven decisions in Google Sheets
+Learn how to make data-driven decisions using Google Sheets to transform your business

 Are you drowning in data, but not using it to make better decisions?

 Do you run a small business and want to use your data to inform your strategy?

 Has your business migrated from Excel to Google Sheets, and you're looking to further your skills?

 Learn how to use Google Sheets to make data-driven decisions.

 - Understand and describe what your data tells you

 - Predict what things might look like in the future

 - Understand your customers to better serve them